SimVascular/simvascular.github.io-archive/source/documentation/quickguide/tutorial/_create_segmentations.md

     <td> In the <i>Segmentations</i> <i>Tool</i> <i>Panel</i> select the
          <img src="documentation/quickguide/tutorial/images/seg-gui-levelset.png" width="50" height="18"> button.
          <br> <br>
-         The <b>LevelSet</b> sub-panel is displayed containing GUI controls used to set parameters controling the level set computation (<b>Stage 1</b> and <b>Stage 2</b>) and the resulting contour geometry.
+         The <b>LevelSet</b> sub-panel is displayed containing GUI controls used to set parameters controlling the level set computation (<b>Stage 1</b> and <b>Stage 2</b>) and the resulting contour geometry.
 Select the
          <b>Convert to Spline</b> <i>CheckBox</i> to represent the level set contour as a smooth interpolating
          spline.